It is absolutely legal for an Officer to ask you if you have any weapons on you.

 I work for the federal govt and have to maintain a security clearance.
 My ex-girlfriend assaulted me and I didnt call the police.
 The people who were there that witnessed it did.
 I told the police what happened and declined to press charges.
 Obviously the commonwealth picked it up and in between...
 Read more »

 Unfortunately, she could be charged with misleading an investigation.
 When her attorney tells her this, she is not likely going to want to risk being charge with a criminal offense "coming clean".
-Even if she did come clean, the Commonwealth may feel that she is being "pressured to change her...Read more »
+Even if she did come clean, the Commonwealth may feel that she is being "pressured to...Read more »

 Your husband should consult and retain an attorney.
 If he can not afford an attorney and qualifies as indigent with the court, then when he appears for his arraignment he can request a court appointed attorney.
 Your question does not say exactly what he has been charged with, but there are a...Read more »